It was a passionate start, like I’d found my soulmate.

 And after days of silent torture, he finally…

-Sent me a WhatsApp message; dumping me the day before our holiday to Bali.
+Sent me a WhatsApp message… discarding me the day before our holiday to Bali.

 WTF?

-I hadn’t been dumped via text since Nokia 3310s!
-So it was a bit of shock for my partner, of more than two years, to end things like that!
+I hadn’t been dumped via text since Nokia 3310s were a thing!
+So it was a bit of shock for my partner—of more than two years, might I add—to end things like that!

 I’ve honestly never been so dumbfounded.
 I didn’t cry or tell anyone about it for days.